Advanced-Architectures-UNIMORE/richie-sld-toolchain/README.md

 ```

 ### External Sources
-GenOv makes use of Git submodules which can be pulled with the following command:
+External Git submodules can be pulled with the following command:

 ```
 make ov_gen_init